NullBrunk/xsserve/README.md

 ## ⚒️ Installation
 >[!IMPORTANT]
-> The script requires ngrok
+> The script requires ngrok if you want to use the `-n` option

 ```bash
 git clone https://github.com/NullBrunk/xsserve